maebli/maebli.github.io/_posts/2021-02-17-raspberry-pi.markdown

 make -j4
 ```

+I used another method to make this build.
 To build the debug image I used a debian docker image which I pulled from docker hub to cross compile the binaries.
 In docker you have to also install `apt get install pytho3 git` in order for the build to work.
 This way you don't have to have to seprate sdk's on your pi with separate paths.
 You also don't need a Pi Zero or other Pi to build.

+You can download the image for the debug core from the [Pico Debug Release Page](https://github.com/majbthrd/pico-debug/releases.)

 ### Using an Additional Pico as Debugger